-Before you begin to rebuild credit, it’s important to know where your starting point is.
-There are many websites that can do your credit check and let you know your credit ratings for free.
-Once you know where you stand, you can begin to set some small, achievable goals for yourself.
+Before you begin to rebuild your credit footprint to reflect a more positive history, it’s important to know where your starting point is.
+There are several online financial services websites where you can check your credit score and understand your credit rating for free.
+Once you know where you stand, you can start by setting minor, achievable goals for yourself.

 Become an authorized user

-You can ask someone to add you as an authorized user on a credit card.
+In this, all you have to do is ask someone close to you to add you as an authorized user on a credit card.
 Just from getting on the account, your credit score benefits.
 For authorized users, a few cards allow primary cardholders to set spending caps, which may help the account holder feel more at ease including you.
 You could also ask someone to add you without actually giving you a card or card number.